paulscherrerinstitute/conda-publish-action/Readme.md

 1. Get an Anaconda token (with read and write API access) at `anaconda.org/USERNAME/settings/access`
 2. Add it to the Secrets of the Github repository as `ANACONDA_TOKEN`
-3. Add your package name to the variable packagename in your publish_conda.yml
+3. Add your package name to the variable packagename in your publish_conda.yml.
+If not defined, all packages found will be uploaded.

 # Acknowledgements
 Most of this code is "copied" from https://github.com/fcakyon/conda-publish-action/